 A paper copy of this notice: You have the right to obtain a paper copy of this notice, even if you have agreed to receive this notice electronically.
 You may request a copy at any time.
 Or, you may print this notice on your computer.
 To exercise any of your rights, please obtain the required forms from the Privacy Official and submit your request in writing.

 Complaints: If you believe your privacy rights have been violated, you may file a written complaint with TMH.
 Contact the Compliance Officer at 970-826-3299.
 Or write to the Office of Civil Rights in the U.S. Department of Health and Human Services at 200 Independence Avenue, S.W., Room 509 F, HHH Building, Washington D.C.
 20201.
-You will not be penalized for filing a complaint.
+You will not be penalized or retaliated against for filing a complaint.

 Other uses and disclosures of health information not covered by this notice or the laws that apply to TMH will be made only with your written permission.
 If you provide us permission, you may revoke that permission, in writing, at any time.
 If you revoke your permission, we will no longer use or disclose health information about you for the reasons covered by your written authorization.
 We cannot take back any disclosures we have already made with your permission, and we are required to retain our records of the care that we provided to you